 The study contradicts this argument, though.
-In the study, they compared groups which received therapy and antidepressants with groups which received therapy and a placebo.
+In the study, they compared groups that received therapy and antidepressants with groups that received therapy and a placebo.
 Nine weeks following treatment, the combination groups were doing better.
 Even 15 months after, the combination groups were significantly better off.

 Though this study is promising, more research needs to be conducted in order to confirm whether the combination treatment truly is more effective than other available forms.
 This study does help open doors and deepen our understanding of how teen social anxiety works, though.

-It can be hard for a parent to discern between regular shyness and teen social anxiety.
-Child Mind Institute provides a lot of information on how teen social anxiety works and how to identify it.
+It can be hard for a parent to discern between regular shyness and anxiety.
+Child Mind Institute provides a lot of information on how anxiety works and how to identify it.
 First off, there are two types of child and teen social anxiety: performance and interactional.

 Performance is characterized by an extreme fear of things like public speaking, shopping in stores, or ordering at a restaurant.
 Interactional revolves around social interaction, even if the teen isn’t in the spotlight.
 This means they fear eating in public, going to school, or using public restrooms.
 Most children struggle with performance social anxiety.

-Asheville Academy for Girls is a therapeutic boarding school for young girls, ages 10-14, struggling with anxiety, depression, teen social anxiety, ADHD, and other behavioral or mental issues.
+Asheville Academy is a therapeutic boarding school for young girls, ages 10-14, struggling with anxiety, depression, social anxiety, ADHD, and other behavioral or mental issues.

-For more information about how Asheville Academy for Girls treats child and teen social anxiety, call 800-264-8709 today!
+For more information about how Asheville Academy treats child and teen social anxiety, call 800-264-8709 today!